magomimmo/modern-cljs/doc/tutorial-01.md

 boot -V > boot.properties
 ```

-Finally, I strogly suggest to use `git` to manage your work.
+Finally, I strongly suggest to use `git` to manage your work.

 ```bash
 git init